ptdriscoll/klrn-passport-referrals-database/README.md

 Click the Browse Data tab to view, sort and filter the data tables.

 Click the Execute SQL tab to open an interface to run SQL queries.
-In the app folder, the file queries.txt provides some basic queries.
+In the app folder, the file queries.txt provides basic queries.

 ### Other files